micfuc/openwebrx_E_micfuc/README.md

 *  Addition of frequency change buttons, allowing the use of click-change to frequency
 *  Addition of stepchange button for change from 5kHz to 9kHz steps for broadcast SWL
 *  Addition of Spectrum display - this is somewhat new and may well get some changes
-*  Alteration/addition to allow for slower AGC in SSB operation
+*  Alteration/addition to allow for slower AGC in SSB operation (may need addition to pycsdr)

 ## Licensing